akullpp/awesome-java/README.md

 - [ArchUnit](https://github.com/TNG/ArchUnit) - Test library for specifying and asserting architecture rules.
 - [jMolecules](https://github.com/xmolecules/jmolecules) - Annotations and interfaces to express design and architecture concepts in code.

+### Artificial Intelligence

+_Frameworks that help you to leverage LLMs and AI._

+- [LangChain4j](https://github.com/langchain4j/langchain4j) - Simplifies integration of LLMs with unified APIs and a comprehensive toolbox.
+- [Spring AI](https://spring.io/projects/spring-ai) - Application framework for AI engineering for Spring.

 ### Bean Mapping